spdobest/KotlinWorld/README.md

 let variable:Int = 123434

-**? and !! operator**
+## **? and !! operator**
+We can declare any variable using ? and !! operator or without using any operator at all.
+var a:String? ="abc", when we declare any variable with ? operator, this means , the variable can be null anytime.
+We use ? operator for null safety.
+We have to assign value to the variable we declare with ? and also have to define the datatype of the variable.
+Otherwise it will show compile time error.

+print(a?.length()) - if a is null , it will print nothing
+Else it will print the length of the string
+At the compile time, the compiler force us to handle the null pointer while doing any operation on the null values like

 when we declare any variable like , question mark after the Datatype. that means you are saying that the value may be null some time.

 var a:String? ="abc"
 here we are saying the compiler that the variable a can hold null.When we will do any operation on the variable a, the compiler will show compilertime error to handle null pointer exception.

 println(a.length)  // it will show compile time error that the value can be null
 println(a!!.length) // it will not show any error now, because we handle Null pointer exceptin

+In the above case if a is null, it will through null pointer exception.
+If we handle using try cache, it will be okay else it will crash.

 fun parseInt(str: String): Int? {
     // ...